mutableJS/dom/README.md

 > ## Now with JSX support !!!

 Since version 0.2.0 you can!
 Just check out or clone our [mutableJS / Demo repository](https://github.com/mutableJS/demo) for the correct setup.
-Although the lib is written in TypeScript, the type support for JSX-elements is not completely there yet.
+Although the lib is written in TypeScript, the type support for JSX-elements is only partially there yet.

 ## FAQ